Service Learning is recognised as a powerful pedagogical tool.

 - Contributing to amenity and conservation projects and outreach

-- Engaging with heritage programs designed for children or elderly locals
+- Engaging with heritage programmes designed for children or elderly locals

 - Helping to maintain the outstanding natural and cultural beauty of a local town